 Sec.
 6-141.
 Application required.

-Every person desiring to obtain a license required under this chapter shall make formal written application to the mayor and council for such privilege, signed by the applicant and agent, if applicable, upon forms to be prepared and provided by the city clerk.
-All such applicants and agents shall furnish all reasonable data, information and records requested of them by the public safety commission, and failure to furnish such data, information and records within 30 days from the date of such request shall automatically serve to dismiss the application.
-Applicants or those having an interest in the application, by filing an application, agree to produce any criminal record for review by the public safety commission and the mayor and council and, for oral interrogation, any person requested by the public safety commission or by the mayor and council and considered as being important in the ascertainment of the facts relative to such license.
+Every person desiring to obtain a license required under this chapter shall make formal written application to the mayor and council for such privilege, signed by the applicant and Designated Agent, if applicable, upon forms to be prepared and provided by the city clerk.
+All such applicants and Designated Agents shall furnish all reasonable data, information and records requested of them by the mayor and council, and failure to furnish such data, information and records within 30 days from the date of such request shall automatically serve to dismiss the application.
+Applicants or those having an interest in the application, by filing an application, agree to produce any criminal record for review by the mayor and council and, for oral interrogation, any person requested by the mayor and council and considered as being important in the ascertainment of the facts relative to such license.
 The failure to produce such person within 30 days after being requested to do so shall result in the automatic dismissal of the application.
 The application must be in the name of the person conducting the business at the address contained in the application.

-(Ord. of 9-7-1999, § 1(4-151))

 Sec.
 6-142.
 False information.